irleneadam/c8volt/docs/cli/c8volt.md

       --debug               enable debug logging, overwrites and is shorthand for --log-level=debug -h, --help                help for c8volt
   -j, --json                output as JSON (where applicable)
-      --keys-only           output as keys only (where applicable), can be used for piping to other commands, like cancel or delete
-      --log-format string   log format (json, plain, text) (default "plain") --log-level string    log level (debug, info, warn, error) (default "info") --log-with-source     include source file and line number in logs
+      --keys-only           output as keys only (where applicable), can be used for piping to other commands --log-format string   log format (json, plain, text) (default "plain") --log-level string    log level (debug, info, warn, error) (default "info") --log-with-source     include source file and line number in logs